caktus/invoke-kubesae/README.rst

     This command does the ``build`` and ``tag`` tasks before pushing.

+    Config:

+        repository: Name of docker repository, e.g. dockerhub.com/pressweb.

+        tag: tag to push.
+(Will be generated from git branch/commit if not set).

 stop
 ~~~~

-    Stops the deployable image
+    Stops the deployable image in docker-compose

 tag
 ~~~

-    Generate tag based on local branch & commit hash
+    Generate tag based on local branch & commit hash.
+    Set the config "tag" to the resulting tag.

 up
 ~~~

-    Brings up the deployable image locally for testing
+    Brings up the deployable image locally in docker-compose for testing

 Pod
 ---